sendgrid/wordpress/readme.txt

 == Changelog ==

+= 1.11.2 =
+* Relaxed PHP requirement to at least version 5.4.
 = 1.11.1 =
 * Confirmed compatibility with PHP 7 and 7.1
 * Removed some legacy code that caused warnings in PHP 7
 * Fixed issue where the statistics page would show up in menu even if the API key did not have stats permissions = 1.11.0 =
-* BREAKING CHANGE: DO NOT UPGRADE IF YOU USE PHP <= 5.5.
-Only PHP 5.6 and later versions are supported.
+* BREAKING CHANGE: DO NOT UPGRADE IF YOU USE PHP <= 5.3.
+Only PHP 5.4 and later versions are supported.
 * BREAKING CHANGE: Username & Password is no longer supported.
 Change your settings to use an API Key before updating
 * API Mail Send was changed to use the V3 SendGrid API
 * Emails sent with the V2 Email Object will now be translated to V3